 - Plain packaging and marketing bans.

-The deadline for submitting written evidence is noon on Tuesday 8 May 2012.
+The deadline for submitting written evidence is midday on Tuesday 8 May 2012.

 Guidance on submitting written evidence